JohanAlvedal/PumpSteer/README.md

 * 🖼️ Extra sensors for UI visualization

 > 💡 **Note:** Holiday mode is only active when the outdoor temperature is below the summer threshold.

+## ❄️ Precool Mode

+When the hourly temperature forecast shows that any of the next 24 hours will exceed the summer threshold, PumpSteer enters *precool* mode.
+It sends the braking temperature (25 °C by default) to the heat pump so heating stops before the warm period arrives.
+This prevents unnecessary heating just before summer-like conditions.

 ---